Football

 And our sources have learnt a trio of clubs have all been working behind the scenes to try and win the race for the 24-year-old right back’s sought-after signature.

 Clarke is out of contract next summer and played just a handful of games for Ipswich last season as they got relegated from the Premier League.
+If you’re looking to back Clarke or any Championship side this weekend, check out our guide to betting sites with welcome bonus to get started with extra value on your first bet.

 The Tractor Boys have signed former Manchester United and Everton right-back Ashley Young in the summer transfer window, so Clarke knows his playing opportunities might be limited.